Do You Know What You are Writing?

-The reason I ask that question is because too many times we receive emails, queries, and requests from authors and publicists sending over a synopsis of their book.
+The reason I ask that question is that too many times we receive emails, queries, and requests from authors and publicists sending over a synopsis of their book.

 This is the same for any type of marketing you are doing to blog sites, radio shows, etc. Suspense Magazine receives over three thousand books each year and thousands of short stories.
-We have to be picky on who we review, because we simply can’t read all those books.
+We have to be picky about who we review because we simply can’t read all those books.